FFx5/Wplace-Site-Project/README.md

 # Wplace-Site-Project
-Personal Wplace site with alliance link and art statistics.
+Personal Wplace site with alliance invite and Discord link ~~and art statistics~~.